 2. YOU NEED WHITE PAPER OR POSTER BOARD

-Once you’ve got your samples in your hot little hands, don’t start slappin’ them on the walls YET.
+Once you’ve got your samples in your hot little hands, don’t start slappin’ them on your walls or cabinets YET.

 Why?